apexfarm/ApexDI/README.md

 ### 4.3 Test with Ad Hoc Service

 This is not suitable to test static classes as controllers, but will be a convenient way to test particular services on ad hoc basis.
-The following `AccountService` may depend on `IAccountRepository` to perform the CRUD requests to Salesforce database.
-Here we provided a `NullLogger` to silence the logging service during testing.
-And we can also consider to replace `IAccountRepository` with a mockup repository to silence the actual requests made to Salesforce database, which gives performance boost a lot.
+The following `AccountService` depends on both `IAccountRepository` and `ILogger` to function.
+A simple `DI.ServiceProvider` enable us to do the followings:

+1. Provide a `NullLogger` to silence the logging service during testing.
+2. Replace `IAccountRepository` with a mockup repository to silence the actual requests made to Salesforce database, which gives performance boost quite a lot.

 ```java
 @isTest